Some discussions on the Goldbach conjecture: Some results of the same flavor as the Goldbach conjecture

 \subsection{Representing positive integers as the sum of a prime and a Fibonacci number}

 Similar to de Polignac's question regarding representing positive integers as the sum of a prime and a power of $2$, an interesting topic is the representation of numbers as the sum of a prime and a Fibonacci number.
 Considering that the count of Fibonacci numbers and powers of $2$ up to a large positive number $X$ both have logarithmic growth $O(\log X)$, it is reasonable to guess that the results involving Romanoff's constant may extend to this type of representation as well.
-In 2010, Lee proved the following result \cite{Lee2010}. \begin{theorem}[Lee, 2010] The set of numbers that can be expressed as the sum of a prime and a Fibonacci number has a positive lower asymptotic density. \end{theorem}
+In 2010, Lee \cite{Lee2010} proved the following result. \begin{theorem}[Lee, 2010] The set of numbers that can be expressed as the sum of a prime and a Fibonacci number has a positive lower asymptotic density. \end{theorem}

-Liu and Xue \cite{LX2021} made Lee's result explicit in 2021 by proving the following theorem. \begin{theorem}[Liu-Xue, 2021] The lower density of integers representable as the sum of a prime and a Fibonacci number is at least $0.0254905$. \end{theorem}
+Liu and Xue \cite{LX2021} made Lee's result explicit in 2021. \begin{theorem}[Liu-Xue, 2021] The lower density of integers representable as the sum of a prime and a Fibonacci number is at least $0.0254905$. \end{theorem}

 Wang and Chen \cite{WC2023} improved the result by Liu and Xue by proving the following interesting result in 2023, in which they consider the integers that can be represented as the sum of a prime and a Fibonacci number in $1$ to $37$ ways.